FAR-Lab/Mobile_HRI_Lab_Hub/Lab5/Readme.md

 <img src="Images/blueman_manager.jpg" width="600"/>

 ## Part B. Read Messages from Joystick
-Now, you successfully paired your controller with your RPi.
+Now, you have successfully paired your controller with your RPi.
 Let's access the values through ROS 2.

 Open a terminal (either in VNC viewer or a local terminal that ssh to your RPi)
 ```bash